Research Projects

 2008-present: Subaqueous melting of Greenland Glaciers

-In this project the mechanism of subaqueous melting of glacier faces by the ocean are investigated using field surveys (multi-beam echo sounding, CTD, GPRI), remote sensing (InSAR, Landsat), and modeling (ISSM, MITgcm).
-Each year, we embark on a field expedition in Greenland to investigate a new area, map entire fjords system, including the submerged face of calving glaciers.
+We investigate the mechanisms of subaqueous melting of glacier faces by the ocean using field surveys (multi-beam echo sounding (MBES), GROV, CTD, GPRI), remote sensing (InSAR, Landsat, S2, World View DEM and Ortho rectified imagery, TanDEM-X DEMs), and modeling (ISSM, MITgcm).
+Each year (2008-2024), we embark on a field expedition in Greenland to investigate a new area, map entire fjords system, including the submerged face of calving glaciers.

 This project started under the hospice of IPY is ongoing to unravel the secret of why ice shelves start to break up.
 No, hydrofracture is not the answer; no storms and tsunamis are not the answer.